DehengYang/APRConfig/README.md

 ├── fl_modules:        submodule for fault localization
 ├── patch_validator:   submodule for patch validation
-├── package.sh:        script for package all submodules of APRConfig ├── INSTALL:           scripts for environment configuration.
-├── results_defects4j: raw data of repair experiment on Defects4J
-├── results_quixbugs:  raw data of repair experiment on QuixBugs ├── doc:               SLR data
+├── package.sh:        script for package all submodules of APRConfig ├── INSTALL:           scripts for environment configuration ├── results_bears:     raw data of repair experiment on Bears ├── results_defects4j: raw data of repair experiment on Defects4J ├── results_quixbugs:  raw data of repair experiment on QuixBugs ├── doc:               SLR data